 Pre-kids: You’d heard the term ‘mummy guilt’ bandied about but couldn’t have given a fig about what it meant.

 Post-kids: Mummy guilt is branded on the inside of your eyelids.
 To work or to stay at home?
 You’re damned if you do and you’re damned if you don’t.
 At work, you are constantly feeling bad or worried you are missing Kid#2’s first steps.
 At home, you’re worried you aren’t being the best female role model, and are at risk of snapping with a vitriolic remark at any moment (there’s only so much whinging one person can take).
 Accept it as a part of life, and move on.

 14. The Invisible Woman

 Pre-kids: You were accustomed to being warmly greeted eye-to-eye by the in-laws.

 Post-kids: You are persona non grata, merely the womb that bore the much-loved grandchildren.
 You are no stranger to the front screen door smacking in your face as the kiddos are whisked off for an ice-cream with granny.
 Turn that frown upside down and drop the kids round for a sleepover.
 Have a long-awaited romantic dinner with your man!

-The verdict?
 Give thanks for the morning snuggles, unprompted declarations of love, and tiny little fingers unlocking parts of your heart you never knew existed.
-Give thanks your heart has swelled with love to the size of a small country, otherwise you’d sell your kids to the highest bidder.
+Give thanks your heart has swelled with love to the size of a small country, otherwise, you’d sell your kids to the highest bidder.